AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 \label{sec:tile-valence}

-Tiles *must* have a valance of $>= 3$ for $O(n)$ scaling.
+Tiles *must* have a valance of $\ge 3$ for $O(n)$ scaling.
 If tiles had a valence of 0, then no additional tiles can be added.
 If tiles had a valence of 1, then only a single additional tile could be added (for a total of 2) but no more.
 If tiles had a valance of 2, then the 'shape' that the tiles created would be a linear chain; a tile-chain.
 For a tile-chain of length $n$, proving state on the far end of the chain would take $n$ SPV proofs, which is untenable.

 However, if tiles have a valance of $3$, then each tile has up to 3 neighbors.
 For all tiles but the first, this is equivalent to being a node in a binary tree (where each non-root, non-leaf node has 1 parent and 2 children: 3 neighbors).
 In essence, this method of tiling simplexes results in 3 distinct binary trees as children of a single root tile -- this can be seen in \autoref{fig:tiled-simplex-5-d4}.